When I quit my corporate career and became a blogger in 2016, I had no idea how far this road will take me.

 Since 2018, I wanted to start making travel videos on Youtube, but being camera shy I just couldn’t do it… but only until April 2019.

 The idea was simple – one, it would enable me to travel to more places in less time, and two, the new investment will be the driving force to finally start making videos.
 And voila, it happened!

 I remember I made my first reeeeeeeeal Youtube Vlog on 10 April.
 It was about Taking Delivery of my Motorcycle and that was it… a new chapter, in my travel history, had begun.

-Since then, I’ve been vlogging almost regularly, releasing 80 travel videos in total, that gave me nearly 25,000 followers in about 7 months.
-At this moment, vlogging has become just as much the part of my nomadic life as writing blogs and clicking photographs.
+Since then, I’ve been vlogging almost regularly, releasing 80 travel videos in total, which gave me nearly 25,000 followers in about 7 months.
+At this moment, vlogging has become just as much a part of my nomadic life as writing blogs and clicking photographs.

 I am confident this road is now going to take me a long way!

 Personal Learnings of 2019

-I remember the day I decided to invest in a 30k Rupees GoPro (to vlogging with a small size camera).
+I remember the day I decided to invest in a 30k Rupee GoPro (to vlogging with a small-size camera).
 I didn’t know whether or not I will be able to make use of the investment, but I still decided to go ahead.
 And in end, it all turned out well.

 And that’s the thing with taking risks — unless you won’t jump into the real world you won’t find out what’s out there.